-The code to actually run the DCGAN is identical to the code required to run the regular GAN.
-The key difference is that we use different types of neural networks in both implementations.
-In the GAN we just used a normal neural network, but, in the DCGAN we used convolutional neural networks where the generator mirrored the discriminator.
+The code to run the DCGAN is identical to the code required to run the regular GAN.
+The critical difference is that we use different types of neural networks in both implementations.
+In the GAN, we just used a standard neural network, but in the DCGAN, we used convolutional neural networks where the generator mirrored the discriminator.